 What tool would you use to drive a nail into a piece of wood?
 A hammer of course!
 Ever see someone try to drive a nail with a pair of pliers or a rock?
 How’d that work out?
 Probably not as well as if they had access to the right tool.
 They probably didn’t have a hammer and just used whatever they could find.
 The results of any endeavor depend on the resources, or tools, available to do the job.
 The same can be said when selecting barcode data collection equipment.
-Before we get caught up in reading data sheets and comparing the display resolution and memory capacity of the myriad of handheld devices available today, we need to stop and assess the true needs.
+Before we get caught up in reading data sheets and comparing the display resolution and memory capacity of the myriad of handheld mobile devices available today, we need to stop and assess the true needs.
 Look at the business process requirements and the technology infrastructure, and pick a device that will get the job done with the desired results but at the lowest investment cost and with as little disruption as possible.
 Minimize the risk of business disruption and maximize the ROI of the purchase.

 Questions we should ask: